 Learn how to count in Spanish.
-Your child will practice her numbers and build her reading skills while learning a bit about Mexican culture along the way.
+Your child will practice her numbers and build her reading skills while learning a bit about Latino culture along the way.

 Make some fabulously festive flan and get your child in the kitchen to teach him some tricks of the culinary trade as he makes this traditional Mexican treat.

 Celebrate Cinco de Mayo with your child and teach her about Mexican heritage with this fun arts and crafts activity.